captainhomeservices/firstdraftrepository/src/content/blog/Understanding Hydrilla The Most Invasive Aquatic Weed in Austin Lakes.md

 Mechanical removal (cutting or harvesting) can help in small infestations but has risks: cut fragments left behind can contribute to new growth. [<sup>1</sup>](#ref1) Large-scale mechanical harvesting equipment is often too cumbersome for residential waterfront areas and can actually spread the problem by creating fragments.

 **Manual precision removal**, however, offers a more targeted approach.
-By carefully extracting entire plants including root systems and tubers, manual removal minimizes fragmentation while providing immediate, visible results in dock and swimming areas.
+By carefully extracting entire plants, manual removal minimizes fragmentation while providing immediate, visible results in dock and swimming areas.

 ### Water Level Management